hontrn9122/hive_dataset/README.md

 # Network Analysis for Hive Dataset - Blockchain Social Networks

-This repo contains the official network analysis code for the dataset in "..." (link).
+This repo contains the official network analysis code for the dataset in "Anomaly Behavior Analysis for Blockchain Social Networks Using Heterogeneous Graph Neural Networks".

 ## Description

-(Dataset description).

 This repo contains the models and experiment notebooks for three tasks of network analysis:
 - Node classification (Node anomaly detection)